SommaiGH/master-readme/README.md

     -   DNA from 1106 subjects was genotyped on the Illumina PsychChip (https://sites.google.com/a/broadinstitute.org/psych-chip-resources/home).
     -   Genotype data was screened for low call rate, low genotyping rate, and Hardy-Weinberg equilibrium.
 Imputation was performed using IMPUTE2.
 Association was tested by linear regression as implemented in PLINK.

-- **Gene-based analysis**: we used a Versatile Gene-based Association Test (VEGAS): a web-based tool, https://vegas2.qimrberghofer.edu.au/.
+- **Gene-based analysis:** we used a Versatile Gene-based Association Test (VEGAS): a web-based tool, https://vegas2.qimrberghofer.edu.au/.

 - **GWAS prioritizing analysis:** The GWAS results were reprioritized by using network information and the algorithms implemented in genome-wide boosing analysis (GWAB) and NetWAS methods.